moolleer/castle-guide/README.md

 ### Bugs and fixes

 - Links to the castle website in the media query for (max: width 992px) did not work.
-This was the only media query I used this positioning to, because I wanted the picture and map to appear left of the text.
 After some research I figured out it had to do with the z-index of the link thanks to this page on [Stackoverflow](https://stackoverflow.com/questions/16773989/when-div-with-absolute-position-is-added-cannot-click-on-links)
 After I changed it to z-index 2 it worked perfectly.

 - After deployment the images did not show on the live website.
 As it worked in Gitpod I could not understand what was wrong.
 After some reserach I found this page on [Stackoverflow](https://stackoverflow.com/questions/41468951/images-not-displaying-in-github-pages), and after I removed a forward slash from the start of the filepath the images finally worked.

+- For screen sizes between 600px-768px the empty space between the bottom of a castle and the top for the following castles differed.
+It was something that didnt work with the position value for the image and castle text.
+After alot of testing in Google Developer Tools, I finally got it to work by unset the value for dispaly: flow root, unset postion absolute from the image and for the castle text.

 Unfixed bugs

-For screen sizes between 600px-768px the empty space between the bottom and top for the following castles differs.
-I have tried to solve this by changing paddings, margins, positions with different values on all elements.
-I have also had some help from my mentor but the time was limited and we had to move on to other topics in our last mentoring session.
-This would be something I would improve for future.

 ## Deployment